 “I got this phone call early in the morning from the police,” he said.
 “They said, ‘We’ve got your pig.’”

 Hamer was perplexed.
 It turned out that UNC seniors had somehow climbed onto the roof unseen, taken the pig down and floated it out on University Lake, to be found later that night by people fishing nearby.
-Crook’s owners retrieved and reinstated it, and it’s been there ever since.
+The owner’s of Crooks retrieved and reinstated it, and it’s been there ever since.

 Featured image via Kyle Yamakawa